 Drive time from the hotel to Tybee Island was roughly 35-40 minutes, and we were able to get to River Street in a little over 20.

 The inn was slightly dilapidated, but in a charming old south, scrolling cast-iron balconies on each level, fountain in the main lobby kind of way.
 The room was spacious and clean, the complimentary breakfast was ample and the pool felt refreshing.
-We would most definitely stay again, but the suite was unnecessary for us, so we would most likely just book a standard room.
+We would most definitely stay again on our next Savannah weekend getaway, but the suite was unnecessary for us, so we would most likely just book a standard room.

 After checking in, we changed into our swimsuits and headed out to Tybee Island!
 Like a couple of dummies, we left our beach towels at the hotel room and had to stop at a little surf shop for new ones, Tsk Tsk.
 After buying the needed supplies, we drove around a good bit looking for a parking spot, but finally found one down a side street of beach houses.